SynexWorkshop/.github/profile/README.md

 We’re seeking developers.

-### 🛠 Flagship Project
+### 🛠 Synex Hybrid

-> Coming soon...
+> Synex Hybrid is a modded client for EaglerForge 1.8

 Our primary focus project.
-More details will be announced soon.

 ---